top of page

 Overview of Maritime Dispute Resolution

-Maritime arbitration is an out-of-court process.
+Arbitration is an out-of-court process.
 Disputing parties present their case to an impartial arbitrator or panel.
 The arbitrator(s) review evidence, hear arguments, and render a binding decision.
 This method is faster and more cost-effective, with streamlined procedures and specialized arbitrators.

 Litigation, on the other hand, involves resolving shipping contract disputes through the court system.
 Parties present their case before a judge or jury, following formal rules.
-Litigation is often longer and more expensive, with extensive discovery and higher legal fees.
+Litigation is often longer and more expensive, with extensive proceedings and higher legal fees.
 Yet, it offers the chance for appellate review, providing additional recourse if dissatisfied with the initial decision.

 Aspect